hriverahernandez/cse15l-lab-reports/labReport2.md

 ## Part 1: String Server

 1) StringServer.java
-Here is the complete code used for String Server.java (Code was modified from NumberServer.java):
+Here is the complete code used for StringServer.java (Code was modified from NumberServer.java):
 ```
 import java.io.IOException;
 import java.net.URI;